cairo-robotics/Behaviortree-rca/README.md

 The algorithm after that can be broken down as:

 - Smooth the image using a bilateral filter to remove noise from sharp changes in contrast.
-- Convert the RGB image to HSV image, this makes the iron ket(grey) easily detectable on pink mat.
+- Convert the RGB image to HSV image, this makes the iron ket(grey) easily detectable on violet mat.
 - Find the edges in the image using Canny edge detection
 - Find contours in this image to identify the ket.
 - If any contour has an area between 320 - 380 (these numbers are unique for the ket but depend on the height at which camera is located) pixels, then ket is detected.